jdohertydev/maison_lavaux/README.md

 Accessibility is a core consideration throughout the project, ensuring the website is inclusive and user-friendly for all audiences, including those with disabilities.
 This focus on accessibility also enhances usability and aligns with best practices in modern web development.

-- **Semantic Structure**: The site uses semantic HTML elements such as `<header>`, `<nav>`, `<main>`, and `<footer>` to create a logical structure.
+- Semantic Structure: The site uses semantic HTML elements such as `<header>`, `<nav>`, `<main>`, and `<footer>` to create a logical structure.
 This improves navigation for assistive technologies like screen readers.
-- **Accessible Forms**: All forms are designed with clearly labeled fields, accessible input types (e.g., `email` and `tel`), and visual indicators for required fields.
+- Accessible Forms: All forms are designed with clearly labeled fields, accessible input types (e.g., `email` and `tel`), and visual indicators for required fields.
 These features ensure that users can easily interact with forms, regardless of ability.
-- **Contrast and Readability**: Text and background color combinations are chosen to meet accessibility contrast standards, making content readable for visually impaired users.
+- Contrast and Readability: Text and background color combinations are chosen to meet accessibility contrast standards, making content readable for visually impaired users.
-- **Responsive Design**: The website is fully responsive, ensuring that it functions seamlessly across devices, from desktops to mobile phones.
+- Responsive Design: The website is fully responsive, ensuring that it functions seamlessly across devices, from desktops to mobile phones.
 This adaptability enhances accessibility for users relying on various technologies.
-- **Alt Text for Images**: All images include meaningful `alt` attributes to describe their content.
+- Alt Text for Images: All images include meaningful `alt` attributes to describe their content.
 This ensures users with visual impairments can understand the context and purpose of visual elements.
-- **Keyboard Navigation**: Features such as the "Back to Top" button are fully keyboard accessible, allowing users to navigate efficiently without relying on a mouse.
+- Keyboard Navigation: Features such as the "Back to Top" button are fully keyboard accessible, allowing users to navigate efficiently without relying on a mouse.
-- **Custom Error Pages**: Custom 400, 403, 404, and 500 error pages provide clear instructions and maintain accessibility standards, ensuring users can recover from errors with ease.
+- Custom Error Pages: Custom 400, 403, 404, and 500 error pages provide clear instructions and maintain accessibility standards, ensuring users can recover from errors with ease.

 By implementing these practices, the project demonstrates a commitment to creating an inclusive and enjoyable user experience for all.